liyue191918/DotnetCoreReactDemo/readme.txt

-Which editor or ide was used ?
-   Visual Studio Code

 How to build and run the App?
   Ensure you have an environment variable called ASPNETCORE_Environment with value of Development.
   On Windows (in non-PowerShell prompts), run SET ASPNETCORE_Environment=Development.